ToastyBoyPro/BUILDING-A-NETWORK-Packet-Tracer---Create-a-Simple-Network/README.md

 Verify connectivity to *cisco.srv* and check that the PC and the Laptop are assigned an IP (Internet Protocol) address.

 > **Internet Protocol** is a set of rules for routing and addressing data on the internet. **IP addresses** are used to identify the devices on a network and allow the devices to connect and transfer data on a network.

+> The **subnet mask** is used to differentiate the host and the network ID portion of the IP address.
+You can relate the IP address to your street address.
+The network ID part of the address is your street, 192.168.0.
+The house number is the host port of the IP address.
+For the IP address 192.168.0.2, the house number is 2 and the street is 192.168.0.
+If there is more than one house on the same street, for example, house number 3, will have an address 192.168.0.3.
+The maximum number of houses on this street is 253, ranging from 2 to 254.

 1. Click the PC and navigate to IP Configuration in the Desktop tab to verify that DHCP is enabled and the PC has received an IP address.